 Policy implementation and system registration

-Since 2015, the department has been responsible for demonstrating to the NSW Education Standards Authority (NESA) how NSW government schools meet the NESA registration requirements.
-All NSW government schools must comply with departmental policies, procedures and processes, including those that relate to the registration requirements.
+Since 2015, the department is required to demonstrate to the NSW Education Standards Authority (NESA) how NSW government schools meet NESA's registration requirements.
+All NSW government schools must comply with department policies, procedures and processes, including those that relate to the registration requirements.
 The registration process applies to the NSW government schooling system as a whole.
 While each government school contributes to system registration, individual schools are not registered.

 Schools play an important role in the registration process through their ongoing compliance with relevant policies, procedures and processes.
 This includes maintaining records of policy implementation, monitoring and review that show their compliance with the registration requirements.

 Principals are accountable for policy implementation, monitoring and review in their school.

 Previously, principals used the A-Z Policy Implementation Tool (AZT) to help demonstrate their school’s compliance with department policies.

 In 2018, policy owners withdrew the requirement for schools to report on the nominated policies.